kishore99/chrome_extension/README.md

-# chrome_extension
+# Chrome Extension to show the latest data on covid of UK
   Covid Tracker in UK

 # Tools used
   HTML, CSS and JavaScript